 \section{Questions and final remarks}

-\begin{remark} The version of Theorem \ref{t:surjects.on.F} and Theorem \ref{t:hyp.embed} where $\rEH_b^\bullet$ is substituted with $\rH_b^\bullet$ holds in a more general setting.
-Namely, it holds for a topological manifold $M$ equipped with a regular finite Borel measure $\mu$ which is positive on open sets and zero on nowhere dense sets, and $\C T_M$ is the group of isotopic to the identity, not necessary compactly supported measure-preserving homeomorphisms of $M$.
-Similarly, $\C T_M$ can be the identity component of the group of volume-preserving diffeomorphisms or symplectomorphisms.\end{remark}
+\begin{remark} Versions of Theorem \ref{t:surjects.on.F} and Theorem \ref{t:hyp.embed}, where $\rEH_b^\bullet$ is substituted by $\rH_b^\bullet$ hold in a more general setting.
+Namely, they hold for a~topological manifold $M$ equipped with a regular finite Borel measure $\mu$ which is positive on open sets and zero on nowhere dense sets, and $\C T_M$~is the identity component of the group of measure-preserving homeomorphisms of $M$.
+One can also take $\C T_M$ to be the identity component of the group of volume-preserving diffeomorphisms, or symplectomorphisms of $M$.\end{remark}